juliend2/contact_printer/README.md

 Installation
 ------------

-If i got your attention this far, it's a miracle.
-The following is pretty easy.
+If i got your attention this far, it's a miracle (or your name is Julien Desrosiers).
+The following should be pretty easy.

 1. Clone the repository: `$ git clone git://github.com/juliend2/contact_printer.git`
 2. `cd contact_printer` then `rake install`